fbpx

 Adrian Wolf

-Adrian joined GPC as the stewardship manager in March 2021 and is committed to maintaining and improving the ecological integrity of natural ecosystems.
+Adrian (he/him) joined GPC as the stewardship manager in March 2021 and is committed to maintaining and improving the ecological integrity of natural ecosystems.
 The seeds of his connection to the land and land ethic were sowed in South Africa (where he was born and raised) through his family’s month-long summer adventures to wild natural places.
 He has over 25 years of professional experience working with threatened and endangered habitats, and the species that depend on them.
 Adrian has lived in the Pacific Northwest since 2003 and obtained his Master’s Degree from The Evergreen State College where his research work focused on bird use of epiphytes in an old-growth coniferous forest.
 He has extensive experience with handling birds through ecological research studies.
 His pastimes include birding, kayaking, and backpacking.